Telefonorosso/fishydisk/README.md

 You can volounteer if you please!

-Remember how many times you have already used software while trusting, more or less completely, the good faith of its developer.
+Remember how many times you have already used software while trusting more or less completely the good faith of its developer.

 For what it is worth I am acting in 100% good faith.

 AI can generate bad code.
 What it cannot generate - at least on my subscription plan - is evil code.

-The kernels and companion applications have been tested.
+The kernels and companion applications have all been painfully tested, destoying an Amiga 600 in the process.
 Treat the source code primarily as reference material: some projects may have been developed around a different Emu68 branch because - as I said before - I'm not a programmer and I mix up stuff.

 Unfortunately, these features currently work one at a time.

-I do plan to add audio to “scamdoubler”, though.
+I do plan to add audio to “scamdoubler” though!

 If you open an issue assume that it will be submitted to AI for analysis because my understanding of how these programs really work under the hood is only superficial.

-This last one is hard to swallow I must admit but honestly had lots of fun.
+I must admit this last one is hard to swallow, but honestly I had lots of fun!

 Ciao!